BobbleLaw/bobblelaw.github.io/content/en-US/topics/interview/leetcode-top-interview.md

 ![AWS](https://img.shields.io/badge/AWS-%23FF9900.svg?style=for-the-badge&logo=amazon-aws&logoColor=white)

+**Keyword**: Hashing

 **Intuition**
 + Simulate how human check Sudoku valid
++ Use 3 array groups to store if a number in rows, cols, and grid

 **Steps**
 + Declare three `int[9][9]` to track if number occurance in rows, cols, and boxes